-The obligations of tenants as well as landlords are covered in statutory, as well as non-statutory law in South Africa.
-Read more to get all the info you need about renting or letting property.
+The obligations of tenants, as well as landlords, are covered in statutory as well as non-statutory law in South Africa.
+Read more about tenants rights and obligations and get all the info you need about renting or letting property in South Africa.

 Non-Statutory Law (Common Law)